luzdl/SpotifyClone/README.md

 # SpotifyClone
-Spotify cone using with MERN stack
+Spotify clone using with MERN stack